benimahat1291/Portfolio/README.md

 ## Description

-This is my first attempt at a protfolio page.
+This was first react application.
 Designed in 2020, reference my new protfolio 2021.

 ## Links